-Having welcomed just shy of £4 million funding from the Government's United Kingdom Shared Prosperity Fund (UKSPF) and Rural England Prosperity Fund (REPF).
+The Council received just shy of £4 million from the Government's United Kingdom Shared Prosperity Fund (UKSPF) and Rural England Prosperity Fund (REPF).

-In February 2023, the Council established the UK Shared Prosperity Fund and Rural England Prosperity Fund (REPF) Programme Board with a specific remit to set the direction for the programme, support the Lead Officer in overseeing the overall progress of the programme and make recommendations to decision-takers in accordance with the District Council's scheme of delegation for executive functions.
+In February 2023, the Council established a UK Shared Prosperity Fund and Rural England Prosperity Fund (REPF) Programme Board with a specific remit to set the direction for the programme, support the Lead Officer in overseeing the overall progress of the programme and make recommendations to decision-makers in accordance with the Council's scheme of delegation for executive functions.

-Launched the rural business capital grant scheme
+Launched rural business capital grant scheme

-As a top up fund allocated to the Council as an addition to the UK Shared Prosperity Fund, the grant fund was launched to support businesses in South Kesteven (excluding Grantham).
-The discretionary capital investment only scheme supports specific categories and seeks to prioritise investments which support green growth in renewables, green power and energy efficient measures which lessen rural reliance on fossil fuels and make a positive contribution to Net Zero.
+This top-up fund was allocated to the Council in addition to the UK Shared Prosperity Fund, the grant fund was launched to support businesses in South Kesteven (excluding Grantham).
+The discretionary capital investment-only scheme supports specific categories and seeks to prioritise investments that support green growth in renewables, green power, energy efficient measures that lessen rural reliance on fossil fuels and make a positive contribution to Net Zero.
 This includes investments aimed at reducing fuel costs.